-This is how a trust is commonly works and is arranged but that are other variations which could happen.
+This is how a trust commonly works and is arranged, but there are other variations which could happen.
 There are simply too many variations to list here.

 Two more terms commonly used when discussing trusts are, "a revocable trust" and an "Irrevocable Trust."
 Both trusts are "living" or "inter vivos" trusts.
 This means they are both created and operated during a person's lifetime.
 A revocable trust will include provisions written into the trust which will allow the Trustor to make changes and even cancel the entire document (revoke the trust).
 Should this be done, the assets that were titled in the name of the trust would be re-titled back into the name of individual.
 The exception to this flexibility is that in the event the creator dies or becomes incompetent, most revocable trusts will have a provision which makes the trust irrevocable and unchangeable.

 An irrevocable trust simply means that the Trustor cannot cancel (revoke) the trust by himself/herself.
 Initially it may seem that this form of trust is quite restrictive and even undesirable but that is rarely the case.
 This form of trust is powerful and when properly drafted, most people wishing to own a trust will choose this form once they understand the facts.